rafia-10/langchain_rag_bot/README.md

-🚀 LangChain Docs Bot
+📚 LangChain RAG Bot

-A developer assistant that answers questions using official LangChain documentation.

-Perfect for understanding Agents, Chains, Memory, Tools, Retrievers, and more, with practical examples and how-to guides.
+A lightweight Retrieval-Augmented Generation (RAG) bot built on LangChain docs.
+This assistant can answer technical questions such as:

+“How do I define a custom agent in LangChain?”

+“What’s the role of memory in LangGraph?”

+It uses:

+HuggingFace embeddings for semantic understanding

+ChromaDB as a vector store with cosine similarity

+Groq LLM (LLaMA-3) for fast, accurate responses

-🎯 Purpose
+✨ Purpose

-LangChain Docs Bot helps developers quickly find accurate answers about LangChain.

-Key Features:

-Uses official LangChain docs as a trusted knowledge source

-Answers questions on core concepts, tutorials, tools, and installation

-Demonstrates a knowledge-based RAG workflow
+The project demonstrates how to build a domain-specific knowledge assistant using only LangChain’s official documentation (20–50 curated pages).
+This keeps the knowledge base focused, efficient, and evaluator-friendly.

-🧠 Methodology
+⚙️ Methodology

-1️⃣ Document Selection

-Only official LangChain documentation
+Load Docs → Fetch LangChain documentation pages.

-Focused topics: Introduction, Concepts, Agents, Tools, Retrievers, Tutorials, How-To

-2️⃣ Loading Documents

-Load pages using WebBaseLoader

-Curated 8–25 URLs for a compact, high-value knowledge base

-3️⃣ Cleaning & Chunking

-Remove navigation/boilerplate text

-Chunk documents: chunk_size=800, chunk_overlap=50

-4️⃣ Embedding & Storage

-Embed chunks using OpenAI or compatible embeddings

-Store in a vector database (Chroma, FAISS, etc.) for fast retrieval

-5️⃣ Query Handling

-User questions trigger retrieval of relevant chunks

-LLM generates accurate, context-aware answers
+Clean & Chunk → Split docs into overlapping chunks for context.

+Embed Text → Use HuggingFace all-MiniLM-L6-v2 for embeddings.

+Store in Vector DB → Save embeddings in ChromaDB (cosine similarity).

+Retrieve Relevant Chunks → Query vector DB for relevant sections.

+Generate Answer → Use Groq’s LLaMA-3 model with RAG context.

-⚙️ Prerequisites
+📋 Prerequisites

-Python 3.10+
+Python 3.9+

-Pip package manager

-Internet access
+Virtual environment (venv) recommended

-OpenAI API key (if using OpenAI embeddings)
+Groq API key (free)

-🛠️ Installation
+🛠 Installation